 At the conclusion of the March, the millions of men repeated a pledge given by Minister Farrakhan that focused on a personal commitment to be responsible and active in improving the Black community.
 The purpose was for Black men to take responsibility for their own actions and to help develop their own communities, and to atone for their lack of responsibility.
 Many of the men assembled took the pledge given that day seriously and have been actively involved in making their word bond ever since.

 “The March changed my life and my perspective of life in so many ways.
 I (gained) a tremendous commitment to the betterment of my culture, and a heightened capacity to care and to love.
-I am now trying to live by the code of honor and the right conditions set forth in the pledge that I took,” said Glenn Towery, owner of Fairy God Brother Productions and Film Company, LLC that produced the DVD, Long Live the Spirit, a documentary about the Million Man March.
+I am now trying to live by the code of honor and the right conditions set forth in the pledge that I took,” said Glenn Towery, owner of Fairy God Brother Productions and Film Company, LLC that produced Long Live the Spirit, a documentary about the Million Man March.

 “I have formed my own company and am striving to create culturally enriching productions for African Americans and the world.
 Thank you Minister Farrakhan for being a conduit to God that allowed such a magnificent idea as the Million Man March to come through your person into fruition.
 Thank you Benjamin Chavis and all of the organizers, planners and conveners of the Million Man March.”